dhivyan1/Paswd/README.md

 Updated version of paswd.

-Realized that , some sort of backup along with availability of the passwords online and access with any device was necessary, hence i have modified the code and uploded it to replit , so now i can access my passwords from any device online.
-However , the stored passwords(encrypted) is still available on the cloud so it can be a potential vulnerability.
+Realized that , some sort of backup along with availability of the passwords online and access with any device was necessary, hence i have modified the code and uploded it to PythonAnywhere with Private login credentials , so now i can access my passwords from any device online with the Pythonanywhere Iaas platform.

 Overview:
 PASSWD is a OFFLINE command-line password manager that provides functionalities for generating strong passwords, adding passwords to a secure vault, deleting passwords from the vault, and viewing stored passwords.